httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 * Redirect handling - Applications need to specify how redirects are expected to be handled; see {{redirects}}.
 * Cookies - Applications using HTTP should explicitly reference the Cookie specification {{?I-D.ietf-httpbis-rfc6265bis}} if they are required.
-* Certificates - Applications using HTTP should specify that TLS certificates are to be checked according to {{!RFC2818}} when HTTPS is used.
+* Certificates - Applications using HTTP should specify that TLS certificates are to be checked according to {{I-D.ietf-httpbis-semantics, Section 4.3.4}} when HTTPS is used.

 Applications using HTTP MUST NOT require HTTP features that are usually negotiated to be supported by clients.
 For example, requiring that clients support responses with a certain content-coding ({{I-D.ietf-httpbis-semantics, Section 6.2.2}}) instead of negotiating for it ({{I-D.ietf-httpbis-semantics, Section 8.4.4}}) means that otherwise conformant clients cannot interoperate with the application.
 Applications can encourage the implementation of such features, though.